- Learn about trading Shanghai Stock Exchange shares, ETFs, and index funds.

 Ways to invest in the Shanghai Stock Exchange

 You can’t invest directly in the Shanghai Stock Exchange by buying a share of it.
-Instead, you can invest in exchange traded funds (ETFs) or index funds that track a market index, or buy shares in individual companies which form the index.
+Instead, you can invest in index funds that track a market index, or other exchange traded funds (ETFs), or invest in individual Chinese companies.

 Since access to individual SSE-listed shares can be difficult for individual foreign investors, one of the easiest ways to invest in Chinese companies is to buy units in an index fund.
 An index fund is a type of Exchange Traded Fund (‘ETF’ – see below) that pools investors' cash to buy stocks in the same proportion as a financial market index.
 In other words, by investing in an index fund, you have a spread of investments which matches a particular market sector, such as the 50 largest Chinese companies.
 You can buy and sell units in an index fund the same way as you buy and sell shares.

-There are Chinese stock index funds listed on the Australian Securities Exchange (ASX), such as:
+There are Chinese stock index funds listed in the US, such as:

-When you invest in a China-focused index fund, the value of your investment will rise and fall almost exactly in line with the index it tracks and approximately in line with the broader Chinese market.
+When you invest in an index fund, the value of your investment will rise and fall almost exactly in line with the index it tracks and approximately in line with the broader Chinese market.

 Exchange traded funds

 While index funds are a type of ETF, there are other China-focused ETFs that offer broad exposure to companies incorporated in China without completely tracking an index.